Flight-Free-UK/flight_free_uk_website/source/posts/demand.html.markdown

 Demand probably *has* been increasing.
 A growing population and higher incomes both tend to increase the number of times someone somewhere is willing to book a flight.

-But the growth in flying has also been driven by lower prices.
+T﻿his growth in flying has mainly been driven by lower prices.
 UK residents made [73% more visits overseas in 2019 than in 1999](https://www.ons.gov.uk/peoplepopulationandcommunity/leisureandtourism/articles/traveltrends/2019#uk-residents-visits-and-spend-abroad) – the year that EasyJet first sold more than £1m worth of flights online.

 Most of the growth in that time was in leisure travel, and it’s not a coincidence that the massive increase in flying has happened since low cost airlines like EasyJet and Ryanair have been on the scene.
 Low prices enabled all sorts of new flying habits.